 11. USD46,000 ~ 130,000 to Climb Mount Everest

-The cost of climbing Mount Everest can vary greatly, depending on various factors such as the type of expedition, the services included, the guide company, and other personal preferences.
+The cost of climbing Mount Everest can vary greatly depending on factors such as the type of expedition, the services included in the guide company, and other personal preferences.

 Here’s a general breakdown of what these costs might include: